u8slvn/sutoppu/README.md

 ### Lighter syntax

-If you do not find the `is_satisfied_by` method very convenient you can also directly call the specification as below.
+If you find the `is_satisfied_by` method inconvenient you can alternatively call the specification as shown below.

 ```python
 >>> lemon = Fruit(color='yellow', sweet=False, bitter=True)